SAP/flake8-tergeo/docs/checks.md

 Please refer to the developer comment configuration.

 ## FTP011
-Checks if the jira project reference in a developer comment is missing.
+Checks if the tracking id reference in a developer comment is missing.
 Please refer to the developer comment configuration.

 ## FTP012
-Checks if a invalid jira project reference in a developer comment is used.
+Checks if an invalid tracking id reference in a developer comment is used.
 Please refer to the developer comment configuration.

 ## FTP013